Learn More

 About the Program

 Our COAMFTE-accredited 60 credit–hour online Master of Marriage and Family Therapy program combines practical training in couple, family and child therapy, mental illness, substance abuse and addiction, with emphasis placed on assessment and diagnostic processes.
-Specialize your degree with one of four concentrations, and gain real-world experience that prepares you to sit for the Marriage and Family Therapy National Examination through a 500-hour internship with 100-plus hours of supervision.
+Specialize your degree with one of four concentrations, and gain real-world experience that prepares you to sit for the Marriage and Family Therapy National Examination through an internship with 100-plus hours of supervision.

 Program Structure